2ledger/samples-client-management/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Disclaimer

+These sources are for purely educational purposes.
+It is not recommended to use the API directly through your system page or  storage of unencrypted passwords in the distributed ledger.

 ## Before You Begin

 Before you begin we recommend you read about the basic building blocks that assemble this sample application: